 The Data Storage Server also supports online scanning of files transferred via the SMB and FTP protocol.

-USB Units connected to DSS can be used as a Dynamic Units – which can be easily used for local backups.
+USB Units connected to DSS can be used as Dynamic Units – which can be easily used for local backups.

 Open-E DSS backup agents help administrators to backup and protect data on NAS servers with backup software from Veritas, Dantz, or CA BrightStor ARCserve thus improving data transfer, network security and real-time directory browsing, monitoring tasks and supporting cross-platform backup support.